deweihu96/SPACE/README.md

 The preprocessing steps can be referred to the folder: `scripts/preprocess/`.

-All the STRING networks should be downloaded from the STRING website, and put them in `data/networks/`.
+To run node2vec, all the STRING networks should be downloaded from the STRING website, and put them in `data/networks/`.
 The network files used in the paper are: `{taxid}.protein.links.v12.0.txt.gz` .

 ## Run node2vec embeddings